jfortin42/libft/README.md

 # libft
-so many useful and basics functions
+so many usefull and basics functions